Vladimir Myshkin: Life and career

-Myshkin was born in Kirovo-Chepetsk, Soviet Union.
-During his career in the Soviet Championship League, Myshkin was consistently among the top goaltenders in the league and his Dynamo Moscow club was always among the best.
-However, rival Moscow club HC CSKA Moscow won the championship almost every year he played, including an amazing 13-year run from 1977 to 1989, preventing Myshkin from winning a domestic championship until his last year.
+Myshkin was born in Kirovo-Chepetsk, Russian SFSR, Soviet Union.
+During his career in the Soviet Championship League, Myshkin was consistently among the top goaltenders in the league, and his Dynamo Moscow club was always among the best.
+However, rival Moscow club HC CSKA Moscow won the championship almost every year he played, including an unprecedented 13-year run from 1977 to 1989, preventing Myshkin from winning a domestic championship until his last year.

 Myshkin came to prominence in the late 1970s when he earned a spot on the Soviet national team as a backup to the legendary Vladislav Tretiak.
 On February 11, 1979, he was the surprise choice of coach Viktor Tikhonov to start in the deciding game in the Challenge Cup tournament against the National Hockey League all stars.
-Myshkin responded with a sterling effort, shutting out the NHL stars 6-0 to win the Challenge Cup for the Soviets.
+Myshkin responded with a sterling effort, shutting out the NHL stars 6–0 to win the Challenge Cup for the Soviets.
 A couple of months later, he won the 1979 Ice Hockey World Championships, the others coming in 1981, 1982, 1983, 1989, and 1990.

-After Tretiak gave up two goals in the first period of the famous Miracle on Ice game versus the USA in the medal round of the 1980 Winter Olympics, Tikhonov replaced him with Myshkin.
-He faced only 2 shots in the second period, and stopped them both, but gave up 2 goals in the third scored by Americans Mark Johnson and Mike Eruzione.
-Team USA won the game 4-3 and went on to capture the gold medal with the Soviets taking the silver.
+After Tretiak gave up two goals in the first period of the Miracle on Ice game versus the USA in the medal round of the 1980 Winter Olympics, Tikhonov replaced him with Myshkin.
+He faced only two shots in the second period, and stopped them both, but gave up two goals in the third scored by Americans Mark Johnson and Mike Eruzione.
+Team USA won the game 4–3 and went on to capture the gold medal with the Soviet Union taking the silver.

 In 1981, Myshkin was a member of the Soviet team that won the Canada Cup, the only time Canada failed to win the tournament.
-He played in one game and backed up Tretiak for the 8-1 victory in the final.
+He played in one game and backed up Tretiak for the 8–1 victory in the final.